mahmoodlab/TANGLE/README.md

 ### Training on TCGA-BRCA

 To simplify reproducing results, we provide a link to a [Drive](https://drive.google.com/drive/folders/1GIJEITf5-7lFKil7Dfi3sSmVFgzh-otv?usp=sharing) that includes (1) TCGA-BRCA CTransPath patch embeddings, (2) the corresponding expression profiles as `pt` files, and (3) the morphological subtyping labels.
 These need to be downloaded and moved to the base directory in a new dir called `data`.
-Due to patient privacy, we cannot upload the downstream MGB cohort.
+Due to patient privacy, we cannot upload the downstream in-house MGB cohort.

 To train Tangle, use: